 Who Can Wear Armor of Invulnerability?

-However, the Armor of Invulnerability is still a suit of heavy armor, and therefore, only a character with proficiency in Heavy Armor can wear it without incurring the following penalties.
+Only a character with proficiency in Heavy Armor can wear it without incurring the following penalties.

 If you wear armor that you lack Proficiency with, you have disadvantage on any ability check, saving throw, or Attack roll that involves Strength or Dexterity, and you can’t cast Spells.